-When you are getting ready in the morning your hair and makeup is fresh, you're glowing with the anticipation of seeing your husband-to-be, you're surrounded by your closest friends and family, and you're probably having a blast popping champagne, playing your favorite music, and having tons of laughs with your bridesmaids (and if you're not doing these things then you SHOULD be).
+In the morning, your wedding day hair and makeup is fresh, you’re glowing with the anticipation of seeing your husband-to-be, you’re surrounded by your closest friends and family, and you’re probably having a blast popping champagne, playing your favorite music, and having tons of laughs with your bridesmaids (and if you’re not doing these things then you SHOULD be).
 I want to document it properly!

 Find a space with a lot of windows.
 Natural light will ensure that your wedding day glow is accurately captured on camera!
 Indoor lighting can create an unattractive yellow tinge and is not ideal for photos.
 Look into renting an Airbnb instead of a hotel for more natural light and extra space.
 If you’ve already booked a hotel room, make sure you have a window available in the room for optimal lighting.

 Find out if your wedding venue has a bridal suite to get ready in.
 Make your day a bit easier and get ready where you are getting married!
 But first, confirm that the suite has natural light!

 Choose a tidy space to get ready.
 With all the wedding day beauty prep — hair and makeup supplies, accessories, drinks, clothes, extra people, etc — the space you get ready in can easily become cluttered!
 Try to reserve a well-lit area for your photos and keep it free of clutter and too many people.
 This will ensure there are no distractions in the background of your photos.
 Consider keeping most of your things in a separate room close by.